kexiZeroing/kexiZeroing.github.io/src/posts/fetch-api-requests-cors.md

 ### Build on Fetch
 - [wretch](https://github.com/elbywan/wretch) is a tiny wrapper built around fetch.
-- Axios is great, but a bit large on kb compared to wretch.
+- Axios is great *(Axios is based on XMLHttpRequests)*, but a bit large on kb compared to wretch.
 [Redaxios](https://github.com/developit/redaxios) is a great small alternative to axios.
+- [Ky](https://github.com/sindresorhus/ky) is a tiny and elegant HTTP client based on the browser Fetch API.

 ## POST Requests
 The HTTP POST method sends data to the server.
 The type of the body of the request is indicated by the `Content-Type` header.